the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-schedules.md

 If your event takes place in person, make sure to allow for sufficient time for people with lived experience and mobility difficulties to move between locations.
 For example, consider how long it would take to get to an accessible elevator and then travel between floors, or how far away accessible restrooms are.
 If your main room has only one exit and a large audience, it may take significantly longer to exit the room and cause attendees stress as they have to rush between sessions.
-> There are more recommendations and specific accessibility guidance in the Guide for Accessibility chapter on Inclusive Events.

 As a rule of thumb, try to plan for the most important parts of your event's content to be shared within blocks of time that are under 40 minutes.